whiteSHADOW1234/PetCam/README.md

 ## Important Notes

+*   **Repurposing Smartphones:** This project provides a great way to utilize old or unused smartphones as webcams, reducing electronic waste and giving them a new purpose.
 *   **HTTPS:** HTTPS is required for accessing `getUserMedia` in most browsers.
 The self-signed certificate is for development only.
 *   **Performance:** This project uses a simple WebRTC implementation for testing.
 Performance might be limited, especially with multiple clients.
 Consider using a dedicated media server for production.
 *   **Audio:** The audio in this project is unidirectional from the `server-view` to the `open-cam`.
 Implementing bi-directional audio requires further development.